C3S

 Meet The Team

-C3S Leadership
+C3S Membership

 The C3S leadership team has substantial experience in processing and analysis of geodetic data, developing algorithms to extract signatures of fault slip processes from geodetic and seismic data, and imaging fault system activity in complex tectonic settings.
 Through engagement with a larger group of scientists, C3S leadership will guide the interrogation of existing and newly generated catalogs of geodetic and seismic data to map spatial and temporal patterns in coupling, slow slip, and seismicity on the Cascadia megathrust, as well as interactions between these subduction zone processes and the regional crustal fault system.
 By identifying how slip processes on the megathrust vary in space and time, we aim to highlight potential sources of future damaging earthquakes.
 Our work will be modular, flexible, and open-access to allow for incorporation of new data developed by the C3S team and other CRESCENT working groups.